AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/capitalization.md

 ---
-group: admin-style-guide
-subgroup: Writing and Content
-title: Admin Capitalization
+title: Capitalization | Commerce Admin Development
-menu_title: Capitalization
-menu_order: 4
-menu_node:
+description:
 ---

+# Capitalization

-Magento uses three different cases for content – sentence case, title case, and all-caps.
+The application uses three different cases for content – sentence case, title case, and all-caps.

 Use the following standards for usage and keep in mind a few key terms' capitalization rules.

-## Sentence Case
+## Sentence case

 Use as default content style, where a grammatically correct sentence starts with an initially capitalized word and ends with a punctuation mark.
 For exceptions, see Title-Case and All-Caps standards that follow.

-Pay attention to common Magento terms – some may be mistaken for proper nouns.
+Pay attention to common terms – some may be mistaken for proper nouns.

 However, many terms use lowercase including: merchant, developer, home page, static blocks, invoice, order, and panel.

-## Title Case
+## Title case

 ### Use For ...